realA10001986/Time-Circuits-Display/README.md

 The firmware supports a speedometer display as part of the time travel sequence and for other purposes.
 [CircuitSetups's speedo](https://circuitsetup.us/product/delorean-time-machine-speedometer-pcb/?v=fa868488740a) is, of course, supported, but you can also build your own.

-What you need is a box, the LED segment displays and a HT16K33-based PCB that allows accessing the LED displays via i2c (address 0x70).
-There are various readily available LED segment displays with suitable i2c break-outs from Adafruit and Seeed (Grove) that can be used as a basis.
-Adafruit [878](https://www.adafruit.com/product/878)/[5599](https://www.adafruit.com/product/5599), [1270](https://www.adafruit.com/product/1270) and [1911](https://www.adafruit.com/product/1911), as well as Grove 0.54" 14-segment [2-digit](https://www.seeedstudio.com/Grove-0-54-Red-Dual-Alphanumeric-Display-p-4031.html) or [4-digit](https://www.seeedstudio.com/Grove-0-54-Red-Quad-Alphanumeric-Display-p-4032.html) alphanumeric displays are supported.
-(The product numbers vary with color, the numbers here are the red ones.)

 | [![Watch the video](https://img.youtube.com/vi/opAZugb_W1Q/0.jpg)](https://youtu.be/opAZugb_W1Q) |
 |:--:|
 | Click to watch the video |

+#### Build your own

-The speedo display shown in this video is based on a fairly well-designed stand-alone replica I purchased on ebay.
+The speedo display shown in this video (which was shot before the CircuitSetup Speedo was available) is based on a fairly well-designed stand-alone replica I purchased on ebay.
 I removed the electronics inside and wired the LED segments to an Adafruit i2c backpack (from the Adafruit 878 product) and connected it to the TCD.
 Yes, it is really that simple.
 (The TFC switch was made by me, see [here](https://tfc.out-a-ti.me), it uses the [Fake Power Switch](#fake-power-switch) feature of the TCD.)

+What you need is a box, the LED segment displays and a HT16K33-based PCB that allows accessing the LED displays via i2c (address 0x70).
+There are various readily available LED segment displays with suitable i2c break-outs from Adafruit and Seeed (Grove) that can be used as a basis.
+Adafruit [878](https://www.adafruit.com/product/878)/[5599](https://www.adafruit.com/product/5599), [1270](https://www.adafruit.com/product/1270) and [1911](https://www.adafruit.com/product/1911), as well as Grove 0.54" 14-segment [2-digit](https://www.seeedstudio.com/Grove-0-54-Red-Dual-Alphanumeric-Display-p-4031.html) or [4-digit](https://www.seeedstudio.com/Grove-0-54-Red-Quad-Alphanumeric-Display-p-4032.html) alphanumeric displays are supported.
+(The product numbers vary with color, the numbers here are the red ones.)

+Since the I2C bus is already quite long from the control board to the last display in the chain, I recommend soldering another XH 4pin plug onto the control board (there are two additional i2c break-outs available), and to connect the speedometer there.
+For wiring information, please see [here](#appendix-b-i2c-peripheral-wiring).

+#### Software setup

 In order to use the Speedometer display, select the correct display type in the Config Portal.

-There are two special options in the Speedo Display Type drop-down: *Ada 1911 (left tube)* and *Ada 878 (left tube)*.
+For DIY speedos, there are two special options in the Speedo Display Type drop-down: *Ada 1911 (left tube)* and *Ada 878 (left tube)*.
 These two can be used if you connect only one 2-digit-tube to the respective Adafruit i2c backpack, as I did in case of my speedo replica as well as my [Wall Clock](#my-custom-made-time-circuits-wall-clock).

-Since the I2C bus is already quite long from the control board to the last display in the chain, I recommend soldering another XH 4pin plug onto the control board (there are two additional i2c break-outs available), and to connect the speedometer there.
-For wiring information, please see [here](#appendix-b-i2c-peripheral-wiring).

 ## GPS receiver